 On November 7, 1978, The Opposing Solo, Blue Angel #6 Lt.
-Michael R. "Mike" Curtin died, when his Skyhawks struck the ground after high speed low level roll during arrival maneuvers at NAS Miramar.
+Michael R. "Mike" Curtin died, when his Skyhawks struck the ground, when he performed 5 high speed low level rolls during arrival maneuvers at NAS Miramar.
 Blue Angels arrived at Miramar for refueling on the road to San Diego Airshow.

 On Feb 22, 1982, Lead Solo #5 Lt.
 Cmdr Stu Powrie died, when his Skyhawk slammed into the desert during practice flight at El Centro.
 The crash occurred at the end of “dirty loop” maneuver.

 On July 13, 1985, both solos collided in mid-air at Niagara Falls Air Show, killing Opposing Solo Lt.
 Cmdr.
 Mike Gershon.
 The Lead Solo Lt.
 Andy Caputi ejected safely.
 The crash occurred, when both planes just completed a low opposing pass and rolled inverted and then pulled up for a “Half Cuban Eight” maneuver.
 The wing and the fuselage of Lt.
 Gershon's A-4 Skyhawk struck the tail of the Caputi's airplane at the top of the maneuver.
 (Watch the video about Mike Gershon and the crash.)